surajssc1232/wut_rust/README.md

     It's recommended to add this line to your shell's configuration file (e.g., `.bashrc`, `.zshrc`, `config.fish`) to make it persistent.

+-   **Tmux:** Huh requires `tmux` to work properly.
+It is used to read your shell history and provide context-aware suggestions.
+Please ensure `tmux` is installed on your system.

 ## Installation

 To get a copy of Huh up and running on your local machine, follow these steps: